cableguard/cgtun/README.md

 The project consists of two parts:

-* The executable `boringtun-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
+* The executable `cableguard-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
-* The library `boringtun` that can be used to implement fast and efficient WireGuard client apps on various platforms, including iOS and Android.
+* The library `cableguard` that can be used to implement fast and efficient WireGuard client apps on various platforms, including iOS and Android.
 It implements the underlying WireGuard protocol, without the network or tunnel stacks, those can be implemented in a platform idiomatic way.

 ### Installation

 You can install this project using `cargo`:

 ```
-cargo install boringtun-cli
+cargo install cableguard-cli
 ```

 ### Building

 - Library only: `cargo build --lib --no-default-features --release [--target $(TARGET_TRIPLE)]`
-- Executable: `cargo build --bin boringtun-cli --release [--target $(TARGET_TRIPLE)]`
+- Executable: `cargo build --bin cableguard-cli --release [--target $(TARGET_TRIPLE)]`

 By default the executable is placed in the `./target/release` folder.
-You can copy it to a desired location manually, or install it using `cargo install --bin boringtun --path .`.
+You can copy it to a desired location manually, or install it using `cargo install --bin cableguard --path .`.

 ### Running

 As per the specification, to start a tunnel use:

-`boringtun-cli [-f/--foreground] INTERFACE-NAME`
+`cableguard-cli [-f/--foreground] INTERFACE-NAME`

 The tunnel can then be configured using [wg](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg.8), as a regular WireGuard tunnel, or any other tool.

-It is also possible to use with [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the environment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `boringtun`.
+It is also possible to use with [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the environment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `cableguard`.
 For example:

-`sudo WG_QUICK_USERSPACE_IMPLEMENTATION=boringtun-cli WG_SUDO=1 wg-quick up CONFIGURATION`
+`sudo WG_QUICK_USERSPACE_IMPLEMENTATION=cableguard-cli WG_SUDO=1 wg-quick up CONFIGURATION`

 ### Testing